United Nations peacekeeping missions involving Pakistan: Completed missions

-United Nations Operation in the Congo was a United Nations peacekeeping force in Congo that was established after United Nations Security Council Resolution 143 of July 14, 1960.
-It was active during the Congo Crisis.
-During the operation Pakistan provided logistic support under Lt Col Naseer, the ever first Pakistani officer commanding an Ordnance Company in United Nation, during movement of troops to and from Congo and inland movement to the United Nation troops.
+United Nations Operation in the Congo was a United Nations peacekeeping force in Congo that was established after United Nations Security Council Resolution 143 of July 14, 1960.It was active during the Congo Crisis.
+During the operation Pakistan provided logistic support under Lt Col Naseer, the first ever Pakistani officer commanding an Ordnance Company in United Nation, during movement of troops to and from Congo and inland movement of the United Nation troops.
 Pakistan Army Ordnance Corps and Pakistan Army Supply Corps (ASC) organized the whole operation.
-It continued uninterrupted from 1960 to 1964 with four Independent Army Supply and Ordnance Corps companies, each consisting of about 100 personnel each.
-The movement control entailed move through sea, air, rail, river and road transport.
-A systematic organization was created to ensure foolproof administrative arrangements for transportation of troops, weapons, equipment, stores and rations throughout Congo in unfriendly environments by the Pakistani Ordnance troops.
+It continued uninterrupted from 1960 to 1964 with four Independent Army Supply and Ordnance Corps companies, consisting of about 100 personnel each.
+The movement control entailed through sea, air, rail, river and road transport.
+A systematic organization was created to ensure foolproof administrative arrangements for transportation of troops, weapons, equipment, storage and rations throughout Congo in unfriendly environments by the Pakistani Ordnance troops.